prod-by-ember/3SS/README.md

 The communication key (or $CK$) is the 8-character combination used to tell the application what specifications to use.
 This is decided by the encoders and decoders as soon as the Dark Agent has left.
 The $CK$ should be known between both teams.
 There should be a safe way to not only communicate it with the other team, but also a safe way to remember or write it somewhere.
 This communication must be discrete, as if it's revealed, then all ciphertext becomes vulnerable.

 ### Matrices
 First, select a random matrix from the table below.
 That matrix will become the encoding matrix for the [Hill Cipher](#1-hill-cipher) step of 3SS.
 The matrix code used for the communication key will be the matrix's column then row.
-For example, $A1$ would correspond to
+For example, $A1$ would correspond to $\begin{bamtrix}\end{bmatrix}$.
-$
-\begin{bmatrix}23&8\\24&14\end{bmatrix}
-$
-.
 This code will become the $(Matrix)$ portion of the communication key.
 The inverse matrix is calculated by the computer of the Decoders.

 $$
 \begin{array}{c|c|c|c|c|c}